 The room and board fee covers the following program components:

 - All accommodations during the entire program period.
-This includes orientation, time in the program base (Delhi), on all excursions, during the internship, and during the final evaluation period.
+This includes orientation, time in the program base (New Delhi), on all excursions, during the internship, and during the final evaluation period.
 Accommodation is covered either by SIT Study Abroad directly, through a stipend provided to each student, or through the homestay.

 - The homestay